Acute coronary syndrome

 A family of diverse cell-signalling proteins secreted by many cells, which are used extensively in intercellular communication.
 Cytokines can be classified as proteins, peptides or glycoproteins.

-An oral direct thrombin inhibitor (Pradaxa®) developed by Boehringer Ingelheim, which has been investigated in phase III clinical trials for VTE prevention in patients undergoing major orthopaedic surgery, VTE treatment, stroke prevention in atrial fibrillation and secondary prevention of acute coronary events.
-Dabigatran has received regulatory approval for VTE prevention in patients undergoing hip or knee replacement surgery and for the prevention of stroke and systemic embolism in adult patients with non-valvular atrial fibrillation.
+An oral direct thrombin inhibitor (Pradaxa®) that has received regulatory approval for venous thromboembolism prevention in patients undergoing hip or knee replacement surgery, the treatment and secondary prevention of deep vein thrombosis and pulmonary embolism (after treatment with a parenteral anticoagulant for ≥5 days), and the prevention of stroke and systemic embolism in adult patients with non-valvular atrial fibrillation.

 A marker of endogenous fibrinolysis that can be routinely used as a diagnostic aid to exclude deep vein thrombosis or pulmonary embolism.